 What is STorM32 NT about?

 One of the major drawbacks of the "old" STorM32 is the reliance on the I2C bus for communicating with the IMU(s), because of the sensitivity of I2C to disturbances from e.g. the motor signal wires (see the I2C Error Compendium).
-The STorM32 NT provides an ultimate solution by replacing the I2C bus with the NT bus, which hardware-wise is nothing else than just a standard serial TTL UART, but using at a quite high baudrate.
+The STorM32 NT provides an ultimate solution by replacing the I2C bus with the NT bus, which hardware-wise is nothing else than just a standard serial UART, but using a quite high baudrate.
 Since the UART is low impedance and push-pull the disturbance sensitivity is very much lower than for I2C, making it practically error free.
 Furthermore, even if a transmission error should occur, the controller has no difficulties to recover from it, unlike with I2C.

 - The NT modules can be daisy-chained, which can result in quite clean wiring, and helps tremendously with e.g. slip rings.

 - The NT modules can be replaced easily, resulting in extraordinary flexibility in the configuration.
-For instance, if one needs higher motor power, one just needs to install a NT motor module with higher amperage.

-One further cool thing about the NT concept is that one can continue to use the widely and cheaply available v1.x STorM32 boards.
+One further cool thing about the NT concept is that one can continue to use the widely and cheaply available v1.3x STorM32 boards.
 The NT concept is fully compatible with them!
 Technically this is possible because the microcontroller pins used for the I2C port can also be configured as UART pins, turning them into the NT bus.
 Even though one doesn't need a new controller board, one nevertheless needs new hardware, at minimum one NT IMU module.